iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

 therefore, after using the arc $(i, j)$ 2 times, the label for node $i$ has increased by at least $2$.
 Saturating $(i, j)$ to times and then $(j, i)$ 2 times will increase the labels for both $i, j$ by 2.
 Assuming each relabel increase distance by 1.
 2 Relabels are required for one saturations. $k/2$ is the number of relabeling for each arc.

-**Lemma2: Maximum Number of Relabeling**
+**Lemma 7.7 (2): Maximum Number of Relabeling**
 > Let $k$ be the maximum number of relabeling on all nodes, then the total number of time looking for admissible arc would be $k\sum_{i\in N}^{}|A(i)|\in O(km)$.

 **Proof**:

-For any node $i\in N$, it exhausts all admissible arcs first.
-If all arcs are inadmissible then it relabels it.
-Therefore, it goes over all arcs of node $i$, with $k$ many times.
+For any node $i\in N$, it exhausts all admissible arcs for the current label first (There is an iterator tye of book keeping algorithm behind the node to choose admissible arcs).
+If all arcs are inadmissible then it relabels it, and set the point back to its first neighbour.
+Therefore, it goes over all arcs of node $i$ ($|A(i)|$ many of them), with $k$ times.
 Justifying the sum in the expression.

-**Lemma3: Maximum Number of Augmenting**
+**Lemma 7.9 (3): Maximum Total Number of Augmenting, Relabeling**
 > the maximum number of augmentation is at most $nm/2$.
 The total number of relabeling operation is at most $n^2$.

 **Proof**